feremabraz/osric-rules-engine/docs/authoring/04-error-semantics.md

 - Parameter validation failures (`PARAM_INVALID`)
 - Thrown exceptions inside rules (`RULE_EXCEPTION`)
 - Startup dependency issues (`DEPENDENCY_MISSING`, `CONFLICTING_RESULT_KEY`)
+- Store invariant violations (`STORE_CONSTRAINT`) like attempting to push HP below the allowed floor (currently -10) or invalid equip references.

 Avoid catching and repackaging programmer bugs as domain failures; allow them to surface as structural issues.
+For store updates validate early and fail fast.

 ## Choosing Codes
 Add new domain codes by extending the union in `errors/codes.ts` (ensure they are not part of the structural subset).
 Keep codes uppercase with underscores.